 Let’s see how the number of air purifiers can be calculated.
-We need to take into account how much air is in our house and how fast can an air purifier clean that amount of air.
+We need to consider how much air is in our house and how fast an air purifier can clean that amount of air.

 Calculating The Amount Of Indoor Air